Skip to main content

 Department of Education To help college financial aid administrators more effectively implement eligibility rules for unaccompanied homeless youth, the Secretary of Education should make available an optional worksheet or form that college financial aid administrators can voluntarily use to document unaccompanied homeless youth status or encourage the use of existing forms that are available.

-Education agreed that it would be helpful to make forms developed by outside organizations knowledgeable about homelessness issues available for financial aid administrators to use for documenting the status of unaccompanied homeless youth.
-Education also said that it plans to highlight the availability of these forms and provide guidance at its annual conference and in updates to the Federal Student Aid Handbook.
+Education agreed that it would be helpful to make forms developed by outside organizations knowledgeable about homelessness issues available for financial aid administrators to use for making decisions and documenting the status of unaccompanied homeless youth.
+Education said that it planned to highlight the availability of these forms and provide guidance at its annual conference and in updates to the Federal Student Aid Handbook.
 Education noted that it will not endorse the use of a specific form but that it will highlight forms that already exist that may be useful to financial aid administrators.
-In January 2021, Education reported that it planned to update the Federal Student Aid Handbook by July 2021to inform financial aid administrators about the availability of such forms that have been developed by outside entities.
-We will monitor Education's progress and consider closing this recommendation when they provide GAO an updated handbook.
-As of December 2023, we await Education's update on its progress.
+As of April 2024, Education updated its Federal Student Aid Handbook, which provides information about the availability of resources developed by outside entities.
+Specifically, the handbook includes text that encourages financial aid administrators to seek help from the National Center for Homeless Education or the National Association for the Education of Homeless Children and Youth, provides links to their websites, and suggests searching these websites for worksheets and tools to help administrators make unaccompanied homeless youth determinations.
+Making financial aid administrators aware of these resources and encouraging their use will help make this process easier for both administrators and students.

 Department of Education To help homeless youth more easily access federal student aid, the Secretary of Education should clarify its guidance to financial aid administrators and students about whether financial aid administrators should accept any unaccompanied homeless youth determination provided by McKinney-Vento homeless liaisons or other authorized officials even if a student is not in high school or receiving program services.